 Cold weather pet safety tips

-We want to make sure you start 2020 off on the right foot – or should we say, paw?
-Here are some cold weather pet safety tips to help you see when your dog is too cold, signs of hypothermia, requirements for dogs outside, and when an animal is in distress.
+We want to make sure you start the winter season off on the right foot – or should we say, paw?
+Here are some cold weather pet safety tips to help you recognize when your dog is too cold, and how to identify signs of hypothermia.

 Signs that can indicate your dog is too cold